LMUR: Operational history

 The LMUR was reportedly tested in combat conditions in Syria.

 In June 2022, Russian media claimed that the LMUR was being used in Ukraine by Mil Mi-28NM helicopters.
 Several videos reportedly showing footage from the missile's seeker were also shared on social media.
 However, as of that time neither the Mi-28NM nor the Ka-52M were in service with operational units.
 Hence, it was thought that the most likely launch platforms were FSB-operated Mi-8MNP-2s.
 The footage shared online shows the LMUR being used mostly against buildings and warehouses, but also targeting pontoon bridges and vehicles around them, both armoured and soft-skinned.
 As of late November 2022, more than 40 videos showing combat use of the LMUR in Ukraine had been released.
 In January 2023, videos showing Mi-28NM helicopters using the LMUR in combat missions over Ukraine appeared online.
 The same month, a Russian source claimed that the missile had started to be used by the recently delivered Ka-52M.

-According to the Lostarmour OSINT project, there has been at least 262 documented uses of LMUR in Ukraine as of October 2025.